epuzanov/ZenPacks.community.HPEVAMon/README.markdown

 ## Requirements

 ### Zenoss
 You must first have, or install, Zenoss 2.5.2 or later.
-Core and Enterprise versions are supported.
+This ZenPack was tested against Zenoss 2.5.2 and Zenoss 3.1.0.
 You can download the free Core version of Zenoss from
 <http://community.zenoss.org/community/download>.

 ### ZenPacks